digital-asset/daml/docs/source/daml/reference/file-structure.rst

 When an instance of a template (that is, a contract) is added to the ledger, it's assigned a unique identifier, of type ``ContractId <name of template>``.

 The runtime representation of these identifiers depends on the execution
-environment: a contract identifier from the Sandbox looks different to one on the DA Platform.
+environment: a contract identifier from the Sandbox may look different to ones on other DAML Ledgers.

 You can use ``==`` and ``/=`` on contract identifiers of the same type.